mlswg/mls-protocol/draft-ietf-mls-protocol.md

 provide some public information about a user.
 A KeyPackage object specifies:

 1. A protocol version and ciphersuite that the client supports,
-2. a public key that others can use to encrypt a Welcome message to this client, and
+2. a public key that others can use to encrypt a Welcome message to this client (the `init_key`), and
-3. the content of the leaf node that should be added to the tree to represent this client.
+3. the contents of the ClientInfo object that should be added to the tree to represent this client.

 KeyPackages are intended to be used only once and SHOULD NOT